Browse over 9,000 car reviews

 Australia isn’t the only country where a hefty tax is added to luxury cars, but it’s one of the few.

-Luxury vehicles in India can come with a GST of up to 50 percent, in addition to a 15 percent registration tax.
+Luxury vehicles in India can come with a GST of up to 50 per cent, in addition to a 15 per cent registration tax.
 If the vehicle is a completely built unit (meaning it has been imported), it attracts an import duty of 100 per cent.

-In Norway, buyers pay a 25 percent VAT (Value Added Tax) on the value of the vehicle as well as on the freight and insurance costs, plus greenhouse gas tax (these taxes have been either removed or heavily subsided for electric vehicles, leading to Norway having the largest fleet of plug-in EVs per capita in the world).
+In Norway, buyers pay a 25 per cent VAT (Value Added Tax) on the value of the vehicle as well as on the freight and insurance costs, plus greenhouse gas tax (these taxes have been either removed or heavily subsided for electric vehicles, leading to Norway having the largest fleet of plug-in EVs per capita in the world).

-Indonesia, which usually adds a 10 to 30 percent tax for luxury cars, is removing that tax from March to May of this year on sedans and two-wheel drive cars with engine power below 1,500cc, to assist its struggling automotive industry.
+Indonesia, which usually adds a 10 to 30 per cent tax for luxury cars, is removing that tax from March to May of this year on sedans and two-wheel drive cars with engine power below 1500cc, to assist its struggling automotive industry.

-And although there have been hopes that the Australian Government would cut luxury car tax on EVs to encourage consumers to buy them, this has yet to occur.
+And although there have been hopes the Australian Government would cut luxury car tax on EVs to encourage consumers to buy them, this has yet to occur.

 While there’s no specific luxury car tax in NSW or luxury car tax in Victoria or luxury car tax in ACT, there is a stamp duty charge that varies between each state and territory, with more expensive luxury vehicles often taking the biggest hits.

-In 2019, Victoria introduced an additional 7 per cent levy on vehicles priced between $100,000 and $150,000, and a nine per cent extra charge for vehicles above $150,000.
-Queensland has also added an extra 2 percent stamp duty for vehicles over $100,000.
+In 2019, Victoria introduced an additional seven per cent levy on vehicles priced between $100,000 and $150,000, and a nine per cent extra charge for vehicles above $150,000.
+Queensland has also added an extra two per cent stamp duty for vehicles over $100,000.

 Are there any exemptions to LCT?